TheThirdOne/random-sorting/README.md

 like the ones in heapify, but they are overshadowed by the pattern on the top of the main line which leads to the crosshatching pattern in the heap sort.

-Looking at heap sort as a whole with this new unstanding, may emphasize and explain the pattern in the bottom left.
+Looking at heap sort as a whole with this new understanding, may emphasize and explain the pattern in the bottom left.
 The exact reason the lines and the crosshatching patterns arise should also be much clearer.